Makers-On-Tap/milkcr8-cnc/docs/assembly.md

 Put through the X holes

-Lie the Box on its side
+Lie the Cr8 on its side

 ![X Cr8 ](./assets/images/screen_shots/X_cr8.png)